Warning issued on first load of install tool

 So it might be easier to just make sure it is an array before continuing just to be safe.
 Please try attached patch (for trunk) to see if it fixes your problem.

-#4 Updated by Christian Kuhn about 10 years ago
+#4 Updated by Christian Kuhn over 10 years ago

 Yep, patch fixed this.